 To add the stenciled cushion front.

-Take the painted front of the cushion and place face down with the top of the letters towards the top of the cushion where the three tie ons are.
+Take the painted front of the cushion and place face down on the top of the letters towards the top of the cushion where the three tie ons are.
 Make sure to keep all of the tie ins facing the center of the cushion, pin.
-Sew three seams, both longs side and one short side.
+Sew three seams, both longs side, and one short side.

 This bench is part of my Small Front Porch Ideas for Summer days post.

 The time it took to make this project is so worth it.
-Its wonderful to just sit outside enjoy our all to short summers, unplug from the internet for a bit and enjoy the neighbourhood.
+It’s wonderful to just sit outside enjoy our all too short summers, unplug from the internet for a bit and enjoy the neighbourhood.

-Hope you love it as much as I do.
-Please share this post with your friends.
+Hope you love this little porch as much as I do. h